ctkelley/NotebookSIAMFANL/README.md

 https://github.com/JuliaNLSolvers/NLsolve.jl

 are highly abstracted and very general.
 The Julia ecosystem has many codes like this for all kinds of things.
 They are very useful but hard to learn from.
+This seems to be based on Dennis and Schnabel's 1983 book.
+T

 At the high end, KINSOL is part of the Julia port of Sundials